Mr0cket/mytomorrows_app/MY_README.md

 - Used a multi-stage build to reduce the size of the final image.
 - Used production-grade WSGserver (Granian) to ensure the application can serve and scale as needed.
 - Used pipenv to simplify dependency management & version locking.
-- Investigated multi-stage Dockerfile builds, but decided against (reduction in image size insignifcant).
+- Investigated multi-stage Dockerfile builds, decided against (reduction in image size insignifcant).

 ### Helm Chart